Sporty, practical and more comfortable than you’d expect from a sports SUV, but the Cupra Ateca’s cabin is dreary and feels dated

 Boot space

-Still, at 485 litres, that’s enough for a couple of suitcases and is certainly a good deal bigger than in the Golf R that shares its powertrain.
+Still, at 485 litres, that’s enough space for a couple of suitcases and is certainly a chunk bigger than in the Golf R which shares its engine and four-wheel drive system.

-Fold the rear seats down and you get a load space that is big enough to take a bicycle without having to take the wheels off.
-And you can flip those rear seats down by a lever in the boot, so you don’t have to walk round to the rear side doors to drop the seats flat.
+Fold the rear seats down and you get a load space that is big enough to take a bicycle without having to take the wheels off, or even a pallet, as we discovered.
+You can flip those rear seats down by levers in the boot, so you don’t have to walk round to the rear side doors to drop the seats flat.
+Handy.

 Interior style, infotainment and accessories

 The Cupra Ateca interior looks classy, feels well made and has a few nice touches that mark it out from the SEAT range.
-It has all the good bits from a Volkswagen Group interior, it’s just a shame that they are bits from about five years ago.
+It has all of the good bits from a Volkswagen Group interior such as the solid-feeling climate controls knobs and buttons, it’s just a shame that they are bits from about five years ago.

 Still, it’s better than in the standard SEAT Ateca.
 The black interior looks stylish and the piano black trim, copper effect details and body-hugging seats mark it out as something a bit more special.
 It’s a pity that the sporty wheel with integrated drive mode selector and starter button isn’t standard on every model.